Caustics in the sine-Gordon model from quenches in coupled 1D Bose gases: Bench marking of the numerical method

 In Figures \ref{fig:error_in_time} and \ref{fig:error_in_space} we plot the relative error in the SG+ Hamiltonian given in Eq.\ (\ref{eq:HSGplus_dimensionless}) for different time and spatial resolutions.
 More precisely, Figure \ref{fig:error_in_time} shows the effect of varying the time step $d\tilde{t}$, whereas Figure \ref{fig:error_in_space} shows the effect of varying the number of grid points $N_{L}$ which sets the spatial step $d\tilde{z}$.
 In both cases we have evolved the system for a total elapsed time of $\tilde{t} = 1000$ which corresponds to the longest times we use in this paper (for the calculation of the long-term distribution shown in Figure \ref{fig:probability_intensity}), and also taken an ensemble average over 100 different trajectories similar to those in Figure \ref{fig:nonlinear1D_dynamics}.
 Furthermore, we also performed a moving time average of 30-time steps around $\tilde{t} = 1000$ to average out the effect of fast oscillations.

 As expected, the relative error decreases as $d\tilde{t}$ and $d\tilde{z}$ decrease.
-For all the calculations in this paper we chose $d\tilde{t} = 0.2$ and $N_L = 50$ because this keeps the relative error below 10 \% and does not significantly slow down the simulations.
+For all the calculations in the main part of this paper we chose $d\tilde{t} = 0.2$ and $N_L = 50$ because this keeps the relative error below 10\% and does not significantly slow down the simulations.